 Here is an example of false memories.

 René was seeing a domestic violence counsellor in relation to depression and an unhappy relationship.
 The counsellor suggested that her symptoms indicated that she had been sexually abused as a child.
 René’s first thought was of Mr Brown her favourite Sunday school teacher.
 Suggestive questions followed and René began to ‘remember’ inappropriate advances.
 She saw a psychiatrist recommended by her pastor, and she questioned the validity of the memories due to the questionable therapeutic technique of the counsellor and the untainted reputation of Mr Brown.
 Eventually René was relieved that she had not taken matters further.

+Note: Years ago, in the 1980s and 1990s, there were numerous reports of satanic ritual abuse (SRA).
+After much investigation it was concluded that there was no evidence for such practices.
+Most reports were based on false memories or motivated by financial gain.

 False memory risk factors